When I first started blogging, I had no idea if I would make money blogging or if I would stick with it!

 Click on + Widget and add a title like Follow me.
 From there you can upload your image and add a link to your social media profile.
 Leave space around each icon when you are adding it to your sidebar.

-Why do you need Pinterest when you start a blog?
+Why do you need Pinterest when learning how to start a blog?

 Because this is your primary method to gaining readership on your new blog.
 And you want to grow your Pinterest profile so that you have an audience that looks forward to your new blog posts and pins.